Erin Guinup, Executive & Artistic Director

 Tina Van, Marketing Manager

 Tina Van is a 2019 University of Washington Tacoma alumni.
 Born and raised on Hilltop Tacoma to a family of Vietnamese immigrants, the duality of her upbringing inspired her to continue building bridges between entirely different worlds.
 It’s something she grew up doing, battling between two cultures until realizing she could achieve “synergy” between the two.
 She grew up with a passion for music, getting involved with dancing and singing at a young age.
 Her favorite genres of music include soul, rhythm and blues, and rap.
 Her passion for marketing stems from her early experiences at the Milgard School of Business, where she learned about the true value of marketing to transform institutions.
-“I always knew I needed to be a leader, to take the chances that others are afraid to take.”
+“I always knew I needed to be a leader, to take risks and share my light with my community.”
 In May 2019, Tina joined the Tacoma Refugee Choir as a member until being recruited to join on as a part-time intern in Fall 2019 and, eventually, as a full-time Marketing Manager in 2020.

 Diane Tilstra, Operations Manager

 Diane Tilstra brings 25 years of fundraising experience to the non-profits she serves.
 As both a board member and mentor to non-profits, she is dedicated to bringing prosperity to the non-profit community.
 DT has a BS in Business Admin and Marketing from City University.
 She writes, sings and does voiceover acting in her spare time!